danvet/danvet.github.io/_drafts/maintainer-statistics.md

 ### Maintainers are not keeping up with the kernel growth overall

-Much more worrying is the trend on maintainer commits.
+Much more worrying is the trend on maintainer self-commits.
 Both in absolute, and much more in relative numbers, there's a clear downward trend, going from around 25% to below 15%.
 This indicates that the kernel community fails to mentor and train new maintainers at a pace sufficient to keep up with growth.
 Current